rapjul/dude/docs/basic_usage.md

 === "Terminal"

     ```bash
-    dude scrape --url "<url>" --output data.json path/to/script.py #(1)
+    dude_pyto scrape --url "<url>" --output data.json path/to/script.py #(1)
     ```

-    1. You can run your scraper from terminal/shell/command-line by supplying URLs, the output filename of your choice and the paths to your python scripts to `dude scrape` command.
+    1. You can run your scraper from terminal/shell/command-line by supplying URLs, the output filename of your choice and the paths to your python scripts to `dude_pyto scrape` command.

 === "Python"

     ```python
     if __name__ == "__main__":
         import dude

         dude.run(urls=["https://dude.ron.sh/"]) #(1)
     ```